sober-mindedmind/wsroom/README.md

 # wsroom
-Implementation of a web-chat application based on Spring websocket.
+This project is an implementation of a web-chat application based on Spring websocket.

-Project is built upon Spring (Spriing Boot, Spring WebSocket, Spring MVC, Spring Security, Spring Data JPA), Hibernate, Thymeleaf, AngularJS
+The project is built with help of Spring (Spring Boot, Spring WebSocket, Spring MVC, Spring Security, Spring Data JPA), Hibernate, Thymeleaf, AngularJS